Farewe/invacost/Readme.md

 all have similar RMSE) in our predictions.

 Now, some models may seem to have good fit but may not be significant.
-This is highly critical especially for data-poor subsets of INVACOST.
-To verify this, inspect the model summaries:
+This is highly critical especially for data-poor subsets of InvaCost To verify this, inspect the model summaries:

 ``` r